Framed BPS States: Some examples of the moduli spaces and holomorphic functions

-From the gauge theory point of view it is clear that the space of holomorphic functions on $\CM_{mx}$ is generated by traces of holonomies which are in turn traces of words made out of $A^{\pm 1}$ and $B^{\pm 1}$.
-We claim that the space of holomorphic functions is in fact generated by
+From the gauge theory point of view it is clear that the algebra of holomorphic functions on $\CM_{mx}$ is generated by traces of holonomies which are in turn traces of words made out of $A^{\pm 1}$ and $B^{\pm 1}$.
+We claim that the algebra of holomorphic functions is in fact generated by